Is the Chase Sapphire Preferred worth the annual fee? Absolutely (Especially with the increased 80,000-point sign-up bonus!)

 The full details of the benefits described above are detailed in Chase’s Guide to Benefits.

 Real-world example: Primary rental car coverage came in handy when team member Joseph rented a car in Ireland.
-Not only did he save $300 by turning down the rental agency’s insurance, he also didn’t have to worry about a thing when Avis tried billing him $2,300 for some damage to the car.
+Not only did he save $300 by turning down the rental agency’s insurance, but he also didn’t have to worry about a thing when Avis tried billing him $2,300 for some damage to the car.
 Primary car rental insurance on the Chase Sapphire Preferred Card meant that Chase took care of everything.

-A Premium Version of the Chase Sapphire Preferred?
+A premium version of the Chase Sapphire Preferred?

-Although the Chase Sapphire Preferred Card offers a lot of value for beginners and seasoned travelers alike, you can also consider the “bigger brother” version of the card, the Chase Sapphire Reserve, which comes packed with a few more perks.
+Although the Chase Sapphire Preferred Card offers a lot of value for beginners and seasoned travelers alike, you can also consider the “bigger brother” version of the card, the Chase Sapphire Reserve®, which comes packed with a few more perks.

 - Up to $300 annual credit every card member anniversary year for travel purchases